 Goyal & Co., Jaipur; M/s Dhananjay V. Joshi & Associates, Pune; M/s DGM

 & Associates, Guwahati; M/s Mani & Co., Kolkata and M/s K.L.
 Jaisingh &

-Co., Noida as cost auditors for 2012-13 for the purpose of cost audit
+Co., Noida as cost auditors for 2013-14.

 The due date for filing cost audit reports for the financial year ended

-31st March, 2012 was 31st January, 2013 and the same were filed to
+31st March, 2013 was 27th September, 2013 and the same were filed to

-Registrar of Companies on 20th December, 2012.
+Registrar of Companies on 24th September, 2013.

-of Petroleum and Natural Gas, various state governments, and regulatory
+Petroleum and Natural Gas, various state governments, and regulatory

 and statutory authorities.

 Your Directors acknowledge wise counsel received from Statutory